Miss Iowa USA

 The Miss Iowa USA competition is the pageant that selects the representative for the state of Iowa in the Miss USA pageant.
 It was directed by Future Productions based in Savage, Minnesota since 2008 to 2024.

 While Iowa has not been greatly successful in the past four decades, they were one of the most consistent states in the first decade of the pageant's existence.
 In 1956, Carol Morris became the second Miss USA to win the Miss Universe crown.
-The most recent placement was McKenzie Ariana Kerry in 2024, placing Top 20.
+The most recent placement was Madeline Erickson in 2026, finishing 3rd runner-up.

 Jamie Solinger, Miss Teen USA 1992 and Miss Iowa USA 1998, crowned her sister Jaclyn Solinger as Miss Iowa USA 1999.

-The current titleholder is Hayley Buettell of Mediapolis, who was crowned on August 10, 2025 at The Franklin Center in Des Moines.
-She represented Iowa at Miss USA 2025.
+The current titleholder is Madeline Erickson of Ankeny, who was crowned on May 30, 2026 at The Franklin Center in Des Moines.
+She represented Iowa at Miss USA 2026, finishing as 3rd runner-up.